 stress management techniques and relaxation exercises may be recommended to address underlying causes of stress-related bruxism

 Bruxism may not be the only factor affecting your sleep—could your mattress also be to blame? iSense offers hybrid and foam mattresses with adjustable firmness settings on both sides of the bed.
 From soft to firm, iSense firmness settings offer consistent pressure relief from head to toe.
+If you've wondered why are headboards important, then check our article on the topic, and see if you should consider getting one.
 Try an iSense bed for up to 180 nights risk free.